Muzaka-Serbian Conflict: Events

 During the Serbian occupation of Albania under Stefan Dušan, one of the most notable resistances was that of the Muzaka Principality led by Andrea II Muzaka.

 The Muzaka forces besieged and eventually captured the city of Berat in 1350, forcing the Serbian governor of the lands between Berat and Vlora, John Komnenos Asen, to retreat to Kanina.
 Around the same time Andrea II Muzaka was able to capture the plains of Myzeqe from the Serbian forces.
 The name of the land derives from the battle, with "Myzeqe" meaning "Vendi i Muzakajve" (Land of the Muzaka).
 During the conflict the Muzaka forces also had support from the Anjou, with whom they allied in 1336, with a compromise of the Anjou capturing Durrës.

 After the death of Stefan Dušan and the fall of the Serbian Empire in 1355, Serbian rule in Albania weakened, leading to Andrea II defeating the Serbian forces and capturing Korça and Devoll.

 Sometime after 1363, after the death of John Komnenos Asen, Andrea Muzaka defeated the Serbian forces led by John's son, Despot Alexander Komnenos Asen, capturing Vlorë and Kaninë.

 With help from the Balšić family, in 1369 or 1370 the Principality of Muzaka defeated the Serbian army under King Vukašin in Pelister, capturing the Serbian noble as a Prisoner of War.
-In this time period the Muzaka would also capture Kanina from Thomas Preljubović who had received the city after the death of Simeon Uroš in 1370.
+In this time period the Muzaka would also capture Kastoria from Thomas Preljubović who had received the city after the death of Simeon Uroš in 1370.

 Between 1370 and 1372, with help from Albanian nobility, the Muzaka forces once again defeated the Serbian army led by Vukašin's son Prince Marko in Pelister.